-Water damage happens when water is allowed to saturate a wood floor often the result is a condition often referred to as cupping.
+Water damage happens when water is allowed to saturate a hardwood floor often the result is a condition often referred to as cupping.
 This happens because more moisture is absorbed by the unfinished underside of the boards causing the bottom of each board to expand more than the top.
 The result is a wavy appearance and each course of wood is raised at the seams.

 Step Two – Drying

 The hardest part when dealing with water damaged floors is waiting for the floors to dry out.
 If the floors are cupped like a washboard they may flatten out with time and you may avoid replacement.
-After about one week of drying out your cupped floors, give your flooring contractor a call.
+After about one week of drying out your water damaged hardwood floors, give your flooring contractor a call.
 The contractor will take a moisture test and depending on the reading you may simply wait a couple more weeks for another round of tests.

 Step Three Repair, Replace and Refinish